selinkorkmaz/selinkorkmaz.github.io/_posts/2020-09-02-week3activity.md

 The data incorporates a Likert scale from True, True-ish, False-ish, False, Unknown along with different colors.
 I also like how it provides a credible source under reality for proof.
 I think it is really cool to see how much accuracy (percentage and visually by colors) is based on a true story movie.
 The movie Selma has 100%, while The Imitation Game has 42.3%.
 <br/>

 Overall, the visualization is very straightforward with in-depth research.
 It provides a timestamp, a clear image of the movie's part, detail of the movie scene, a realistic description, and whether it is one of the five options.
+I want more movies to be added!!
 <br/>